marian-craciunescu/Learning/README.md

 # Learning
-This is a repository for learning C /C++
+This is a repository for helping a friend with no programmaning knowledge to learn C/C++